 Podcast: Maximizing Speed to Market: Flexibility Benefits of Single-Use Technology for Gene Therapy Manufacture

-Hélène Pora, Vice President Technical Communication & Regulatory Strategy, Pall Biotech, discusses the benefits of single-use technologies and considerations for system design, assembly, and how the ACMS can be used to streamline these steps.
+Hélène Pora, Vice President Technical Communication & Regulatory Strategy, Pall, discusses the benefits of single-use technologies and considerations for system design, assembly, and how the ACMS can be used to streamline these steps.

 Robust Extractables and Leachables Characterization Data